Secure Multi-Key Homomorphic Encryption with Application to Privacy-Preserving Federated Learning: New Multi-Key Variants of CKKS and BFV

-We construct a PPT simulator $\mathsf{Sim}$ that, given only the public parameters $pp$ and the final output $\mu$, generates a view that is computationally indistinguishable from the adversary's real-world view:

-\begin{itemize}[leftmargin=10pt, itemsep=2pt] \item \emph{Encryption Simulation:} SMHE employs RLWE-based encryption (e.g., CKKS or BFV).
+\textbf{Simulator Construction.} Consider a set of $n$ parties ($n \geq 2$), each holding a message $\mu_i$ and a key pair $(pk_i, sk_i)$ generated via \texttt{MKHE.KeyGen}.
+Let $\mathcal{C}$ be the function evaluated over the encrypted messages, and let $\mu = \mathcal{C}(\mu_1, \dots, \mu_n)$ be the final output.
+We construct a PPT simulator $\mathsf{Sim}$ that, given only the public parameters $pp$ and the final output $\mu$, generates a view that is computationally indistinguishable from the adversary's real-world view: \begin{itemize}[leftmargin=10pt,itemsep=2pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item \emph{Encryption Simulation:} SMHE employs RLWE-based encryption (e.g., CKKS or BFV) to generate ciphertexts (including masking parameters).
 Under the RLWE assumption, the ciphertexts are semantically secure.
-Hence, $\mathsf{Sim}$ can simulate each ciphertext $ct_i$ as a uniformly random element from the ciphertext space, without knowing the corresponding plaintext $\mu_i$.
+Hence, $\mathsf{Sim}$ can simulate each ciphertext $ct_i$ as a uniformly random element from the ciphertext space, without knowing its plaintext $\mu_i$.

 \item \emph{Evaluation Simulation:} The evaluation phase includes ciphertext expansion, masking, and arithmetic operations.
-Due to the introduction of masking terms during expansion, the evaluated ciphertext $\overline{ct}$ is statistically independent of the inputs.
+Due to the introduction of masking terms, the evaluated ciphertext $\overline{ct}$ is statistically independent of the inputs.
 Thus, $\mathsf{Sim}$ can simulate $\overline{ct}$ and intermediate ciphertexts using fresh samples of the appropriate algebraic structure.

 \item \emph{Partial Decryption Simulation:} Each party generates a partial decryption share $\nu_i$, which includes fresh RLWE-style noise.
 The simulator $\mathsf{Sim}$ can generate these as random RLWE-like elements that are indistinguishable from actual decryptions.
 The final decryption result $\mu$ is known, so $\mathsf{Sim}$ can simulate the full decryption outcome consistently. \end{itemize}